Snapshots for Merge Publications with Parameterized Filters

 Manually generate a snapshot for each Subscriber with the Snapshot Agent.
 The Subscriber must then provide the snapshot location to the Merge Agent, so it can retrieve and apply the correct snapshot.

 This option is supported for backward compatibility and does not allow FTP snapshot shares.

 The most flexible approach is to use a combination of pre-generated and Subscriber-requested snapshot options: snapshots are pre-generated and refreshed on a scheduled basis (usually during off-peak times), but a Subscriber can generate its own snapshot if a subscription that requires a new partition is created.

 Consider Adventure Works, which has a mobile work force that delivers inventory to individual stores.
 Each sales person receives a subscription based on their login, which retrieves the data for the stores they service.
 The administrator chooses to pre-generate snapshots and refresh them every Sunday.
 Occasionally a new user is added to the system and needs data for a partition that does not have a snapshot available.
 The administrator also chooses to allow Subscriber-initiated snapshots to avoid the situation where a Subscriber cannot subscribe to the publication because the snapshot is not yet available.
 When the new Subscriber connects for the first time, the snapshot is generated for the specified partition and applied at the Subscriber (SQL Server Agent must be running at the Publisher to allow the snapshot to be generated).

 To create a snapshot for a publication with parameterized filters

-SQL Server Management Studio: How to: Create a Snapshot for a Merge Publication with Parameterized Filters (SQL Server Management Studio)
+- SQL Server Management Studio: How to: Generate a Snapshot for a Merge Publication with Parameterized Filters (SQL Server Management Studio)